mrobinette70/TheoryofML-grp2/README.md

 https://www.kaggle.com/datasets/hobako1993/sp1-factor-binding-sites-on-chromosome1

 Using a 14-nucleotide sequence, determine whether the DNA region is a binding site for sp1.
 Likely needs to be split into 14 categorical features, that then need to be one-hot encoded (but how do we keep the ordering then?
-Similar to week 2 ideas with basis expansions?
+Similar to week 2 ideas with basis expansions with neighboring nucleotides?
 Maybe this would get learned regardless without)

 _Skin cancer HAM10000_